artificialfintelligence/artificialfintelligence/README.md

-👋 Hi, I'm Farid.
+👋 Hi, I'm Farid AKA Freddie.
 An engineer and data science developer from Canada 🇨🇦
 🔭 I’m currently working on: [Building Transformer Models with Attention](https://github.com/artificialfintelligence/xformers_w_attn)
 🤝 I'm currently collaborating on: [Facial Emotion Recognition](https://github.com/facial-emotion-recognition-service)
-🌱 I’m currently learning: SwiftUI **(temporarily on ⏸️!)**
+🌱 I’m currently learning: ~~SwiftUI **(temporarily on ⏸️!)**~~  dbt (data build tool)
 📫 How to reach me: Send me a message via [my LinkedIn profile](https://linkedin.com/in/faridt)

 💭 Fun facts: I'm a polyglot and somewhat of a polymath.
 I've dabbled in photography, electronic music production, astronomy, philosophy and more.
-I also love movies. 🍿 Check out my Letterboxd page (link below).

-👨‍💻🏦👨‍🏫 In the past, I have worked as a software engineer/manager, a quantitative financial analyst/portfolio manager and an English teacher.
+👨‍💻🏦👨‍🏫 In the past, I've worked as a software engineer/manager, a quantitative financial analyst/portfolio manager and an English teacher.

-🌎🌍🌏 I have been to 9 countries, 4 of which I have lived and/or worked in.
+🌎🌍🌏 I've been to 9 countries, 4 of which I have lived and/or worked in.

-⛷️🏂 I can ski and snowboard.
+⛷️🏂 I ski and snowboard.
 (But I'm not really that good at either! 😅)

 🏕️ I love nature.
 I go solo camping at least a couple of times every year.